 How to Rapidly Identify High-Risk Patients and Optimize Their Outcomes

-- Guidance to act in the first hours
+- Act in the first hours

 - Avoid misdiagnosis